SilverHalf/mount-balrior/ura/mechanics.md

 ---

 ### Propel
-{: .no_toc}

-[Ura] targets the furthest player **within** 1500 range and jumps a fixed distance towards them, dealing heavy damage when she lands.
+[Ura] targets the furthest player **within** 1500 range and jumps a fixed distance towards them, dealing heavy damage when she lands (12s cooldown).
 This can be mitigated with any traditional method.

 This and [Return] are the only ways the boss can move, as it cannot walk.
 Groups can try to bait this skill to position the boss in an advantageous location (for example, out of the range of [Toxic Geysers] or [Sulfuric Geysers]).